genneko/website-source/content/playing-with-bsd/storage/mounting-from-zfs-failed.md

     failed to unpack label 3
     ```

-6. I cleared the label with ``zpool labelclear`` on the partition and confirmed ``zpool import`` didn't list the pool any more.
+6. I cleared the label with ``zpool labelclear`` on the partition after I took a backup of its contents and confirmed ``zpool import`` didn't list the pool any more.
     ```
+    $ sudo mount /dev/da4p1 /mnt
+    (backup data in /mnt to somewhere)
+    $ sudo umount /mnt
     $ sudo zpool labelclear -f /dev/da4p1
     $ sudo zpool import
     ```
-**NOTE**: ``zpool labelclear`` destroys the UFS filesystem.
+**NOTE**: ``zpool labelclear`` on a partition might destroy the filesystem on it.
 Make sure to backup your data first.

 ## What Made This Weird UFS partition with ZFS label
 Okay.
 I will see if it finally and completely solves the problem on the next reboot.
 By the way, why did this happen?

-I found my note on how the USB disk was reused as a secondary backup device on the server.
+I found my note on how I reused the USB disk as a secondary backup device on the server.
 It goes like this.
 ```
 # Re-create GPT.